k78ma/quartz/content/3A/MTE 309/TdS Equations.md

 \end{align}
 }
 $$
 - The TdS equations relate state properties.
 Thus, in order to use them, [[Equation of State|equation of state]] must be defined, such as the P-v-T surface.
+See [[Entropy Change of Pure Substances]].
 - ==The TdS equations relate state properties, so they do not rely on the process path.
 They are valid for reversible or irreversible processes and closed/open systems.== This is a bit of a bait and switch since we specifically used internally reversible processes to do this derivation.
 - To use the TdS equations, $T$ and $P$ during the process must be known, and entropy may still be generated.